+Whether you like MSI, Dell or any other laptop, there are plenty of good gaming laptops out there.
 The Spectre x360 was an odd laptop for HP – a slim, ambitious model that almost soared to the top of the list in the ultrabook world, but several things kept it back (notably, brands like Dell and Microsoft came out with superior products at just the right time).
-But now HP is trying again with a new version of the Spectre x360: Could it finally make our list of the best ultrabooks for 2018?
 Let’s take a look.

 First, the new version is smaller and thinner than the old option, which marketers love to boast about and does, in fact, make the model a bit lighter.
 The battery has a 25% upgrade to last longer as well.
 HP has also confirmed that it will have a Thunderbolt 3 port option, a pair of USB Type C ports that can be used for a variety of different cutting edge purposes.
 On the security front, Windows Hello biometric authentication will also be supported.

 For storage geeks out there, you’ll be relieved to know that the Spectre model now comes with NVMe SSD storage instead of the old SATA option, which is basically a “no duh” move by HP and should make switching laptops a little easier.
 There’s also a fast-charge option that can charge the laptop almost all the way in 90 minutes.